William E. deGarthe

-William Edward deGarthe (1907–1983) was a Finnish-born painter and sculptor who lived for much of his life in Peggy's Cove, Nova Scotia.
+William Edward deGarthe (1907–1983) was a Finnish painter and sculptor who lived for much of his life in Peggy's Cove, Nova Scotia.

 Early life

 William deGarthe (1907–1983) was born Birger Edward Degerstedt in Kaskinen, also known as Kaskö (Swedish), a remote island town off the northwest coast of Finland.
 He was the son of Edward Degerstedt, a Swedish-speaking school principal and artist.
 The third-oldest in a family of five brothers, deGarthe was competitive and athletic but demonstrated an early aptitude for art.
 After graduating from high school with his strongest marks in art and drawing, deGarthe studied art in Helsinki while awaiting his call-up for active duty in the Finnish military.

 After his release from service, deGarthe obtained his passport – declaring his profession as "artist"—and emigrated to Canada in the fall of 1926.
 Landing in Halifax, Nova Scotia, he boarded a train for Toronto, Ontario intending to join other expatriate Scandinavians in the northern Ontario forestry trade.
 The work was hard and the climate unforgiving; after only two months he left the woods bound for Montreal, Quebec.
 Virtually penniless, he made his way to a mission where he showed the supervisor some of his drawings.
 Impressed with the work and with the 19-year-old's determination, the man introduced deGarthe to a local publisher who hired him as an illustrator in January 1927 at a rate of $7 a week.